 Our aims: ‘Building confidence for the future’

-To re-engage children and young people through innovative and creative learning methods, promoting a love for lifelong learning
+- To re-engage children and young people through innovation, development of cultural capital and creative learning methods, promoting a love for lifelong learning

 - To provide high quality personalised education and therapeutic support

-- To enable each child and young person to be all that they can be through experiencing a variety of culturally enriching opportunities
+- To enable each child and young person to be able to experience a variety of culturally enriching opportunities

-- To enable children and young people to successfully transition onto the next appropriate stage of their education
+- To enable children and young people to successfully transition onto the next appropriate stage of their journey